karloygard/xcomfortd/README.md

 your CI stick is not able to reach all devices, these status messages will be lost.

-_WARNING: When I upgraded the CI stick to the "RF V2.08 - USB V2.05" firmware, status reports from dimmers stopped working.
-This was not only an issue with this code, but with other applications as well.
+_WARNING: The firmware "RF V2.08 - USB V2.05" is buggy and will read
-Downgrading to "RF V1.08 - USB V1.04" resolved the issue._
+status reports from dimmers incorrectly as always off.
+This is resolved in the later "RF V2.10 - USB V2.05" firmware._

 Copyright 2016 Karl Anders Øygard.
 All rights reserved.
 Use of this source code is governed by a BSD-style license that can be